 On the other hand, a sport style will look like less like a traditional watch and more like a smartwatch.
 This often results in a more rounded design casing that resembles an electronic device more than a traditional watch.

-This attribute refers to the actual operating system of your smartwatch.
+This attribute refers to the actual operating system of the device.
 You'll want to find a smartwatch that has a widely supported watch OS such as Apple's WatchOS 5 or Google's Wear OS.
 The reason for this is that they have a lot of third-party apps and customization options available for users.

 If you are looking one using Fitbit or Samsung's Tizen OS, I wouldn't be deterred.
 Just be aware that developers will usually flock to operating systems with the largest number of users (most profit/use potential).
-This means the customization or third-party app support may be limited on a lesser-supported smartwatch OS.
+This means the customization or third-party app support may be limited on a lesser-supported operating system.

-Whether the smartwatch supports a Bluetooth connection and syncing with Apple's iPhone.
+Whether the device supports a Bluetooth connection and syncing with Apple's iPhone.
 Apple's WatchOS 5 found on their latest Apple Watch has the highest compatibility for third-party support.
-However, every smartwatch on this list support iOS.
+However, every model on this list support iOS.